chatchawanpan-dev/rational-2-cycles-cubic-computations/README.md

 ## Software

+The Feedback 1 table-verification output was archived using SageMath 10.9.
-The first-submission outputs were archived using SageMath 10.7 and Magma V2.29-6.
-See `software_versions_first_submission.txt` for the recorded executables and version output.
+The Magma certificate outputs were archived with Magma V2.29-6.
+See `software_versions_feedback1_revision.txt` for the recorded executables and commands.